mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/17-docker.markdown

 category: page
 slug: docker
 sort-order: 0717
+meta: Docker is a container management system often used for deploying web applications.
+Learn more about Docker on Full Stack Python.
 choice1url: /deployment.html
 choice1icon: fa-share
 choice1text: How do I deploy a Python application without a container?